durudemirbag/predicting-depression-scores-r/README.md

 - `appendix_code.R` : R script containing the full analysis
 - `Project.pdf` : Final written report including methodology, results, and interpretation

-## Notes

-The complete R code used in the analysis is provided as a standalone `.R` script for reproducibility.
-The PDF report presents the final results and discussion of the findings.